 The mechanical energy of the shockwave converts into biochemical energy in the cell and extracellular matrix.
 The mechanical irritation of cellular matric (Mechanotransduction) and production of gas-filled bubbles (Stable Cavitation) results in the release of many biochemical mediators such as Nitric oxide.
 It accelerated an immune and inflammatory response, increasing blood circulation (Vasodilatation) and new blood vessel formation (Neo vascularization).

 First, the physiotherapist will complete an assessment to confirm the appropriateness of the treatment application for your condition.

-A wand-like handheld device is placed over the specific treatment areas, and soundwaves are delivered through several thousand gentle shocks through a coupling media.
+A therapist places a wand-like handheld device over the specific treatment areas, and soundwaves get delivered through several thousand gentle shocks through a coupling media.
 There is no need for any anesthesia.
 The treatment time is short, ranging from 2-5 min.
-The total number of sessions would vary from 3-6 times, and one treatment session per week is recommended for better results.
+The total number of sessions would vary from 3-6 times, and we recommend one treatment session per week for better results.

 Focused Vs Radial Shockwave Therapy

 Focused waves can be directed at a minimal point with high intensity and go deeper.
 Radial waves impact a larger but shallower area, suitable for treating superficial musculoskeletal issues like tendons.
 There has been confusion about the effectiveness of the two different shockwaves.
 The research findings show no significant difference in the effectiveness of these two types of techniques in musculoskeletal conditions.
 When applying the most tolerable energy output within medium intensity ranges, Radial Shockwave has been found effective in pain relief and tissue regeneration in many superficial musculoskeletal conditions with a better, safer overall effectiveness in the treatment.